lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 * Submit your job file to the scheduling system for later execution.
 In the meanwhile, you can grab a coffee and proceed with other work (,e.g., start writing a paper).

-The synatx for submitting a job file to Slurm is
+The syntax for submitting a job file to Slurm is

 ```console
 marie@login$ sbatch [options] <job_file>